akoken/dotfiles/README.md

 ./install.sh macos
 ```

-The `macos` command sets up macOS-specific configurations using the
-`defaults write` commands to change default values for macOS.
+This command applies macOS-specific settings using defaults write commands.
+It modifies various system preferences, including:

-- Finder: show all filename extensions
+* Show all filename extensions in Finder
-- show hidden files by default
+* Show hidden files by default
-- only use UTF-8 in Terminal.app
+* Set UTF-8 encoding in Terminal.app
-- expand save dialog by default
+* Expand save dialogs by default
-- Enable full keyboard access for all controls (e.g. enable Tab in modal
+* Enable full keyboard access for all controls
-  dialogs)
-- Enable subpixel font rendering on non-Apple LCDs
+* Enable subpixel font rendering on non-Apple LCDs
-- Show Path bar in Finder
-- Show Status bar in Finder
+* Show the Path and Status bars in Finder
-- Enable Safari’s debug menu
+* Enable Safari’s debug menu

 ### `all`